Elisabeth of Valois: Queen of Spain

-Elisabeth married Philip II of Spain on the 22nd of June 1559.
+Elisabeth married Philip II of Spain on 22 June 1559.
 Originally married via proxy at Notre Dame (with the Duke of Alba standing in for Philip) prior to leaving France, the actual ceremony took place in Guadalajara, Spain, upon her arrival.
 The marriage was a result of the Peace of Cateau-Cambrésis (1559).
 His second wife, Mary I of England, had recently died, making Elisabeth of Valois Philip's third wife.
 Elisabeth's paternal aunt Margaret was also betrothed as part of the peace treaty with the duke of Savoy.

-A few days after this proxy marriage, on the 30 June 1559, a tournament was held by Henry II near Place des Vosges to celebrate the peace and his daughter Elisabeth's wedding.
+A few days after this proxy marriage, on 30 June 1559, a tournament was held by Henry II at the Hôtel des Tournelles (subsequently demolished by Catherine de Medici and replaced by the Place des Vosges during the reign of Henry IV), to celebrate the peace and his daughter Elisabeth's wedding.
 Tragedy would follow as, during a jousting match, King Henry was wounded in the eye by a fragment of the splintered lance of count of Montgomery, captain of the King's Scottish Guard.
-Despite the efforts of royal surgeons this led to Henry's death by sepsis on 10 July 1559.
-Elisabeth's 15-year-old brother then became the new King of France and on 10 July 1559 he was crowned.
+Despite the efforts of royal surgeons, this led to Henry's death by sepsis on 10 July 1559.
+Elisabeth's 15-year-old brother then became the new King of France and on 10 July 1559 he was crowned Francis II.

 Because of her father's death and her brother's coronation as well as a becoming sick with "stomach flu", her departure for her new country was severely delayed.
-In November the court, as well as Elisabeth's sister-in-law Mary, had gathered to bid the young princess goodbye.
+In November, the court, as well as Elisabeth's sister-in-law Mary, had gathered to bid the young princess goodbye.
 Elisabeth's mother Catherine was unable to attend as the King had requested that she not leave his side.
 At the palace of Châtellerault, when the retinue could finally begin their journey in November the speed at which they could travel was hampered by the many possessions Elisabeth was bringing, consisting of baskets and trunks filled to the brim with plates, linen, carpets, and jewelry.
 Added to this was a multitude of furniture and paintings as well as a retinue of 160 people.
 Elisabeth's gowns were so ornate that they couldn't be packed in trunks and therefore were sent by ship to Spain.

-As a consequence of the large travelling party, the weather, and the resulting difficulty of the journey across the Pyrenees, Elisabeth did not arrive in Spain until February 1560.
+As a consequence of the large travelling party, the weather, and the resulting difficulty of the journey across the Pyrenees in winter, Elisabeth did not arrive in Spain until February 1560.

 Elisabeth left France dressed as a "daughter of France" and arrived in Spain with her 16 French ladies "transformed" in the Spanish style.
 At her wedding she met both the painter Sofonisba Anguissola and Ana de Mendoza, who would live with her the rest of her life.
 Philip II appointed Anguissola to be a lady-in-waiting and court painter for his queen.
 Under Anguissola's tutelage, Elisabeth improved her amateur painting skills.
-Anguissola also influenced the artistic works of her children, Isabella Clara Eugenia and Caterina Michaela, during her time at the court.
+Anguissola also influenced the artistic works of her children, Isabella Clara Eugenia and Catalina Micaela, during her time at the court.